[Note: An experiment in impressionistic self-indulgence]

 Finally, I also note how this session starts with some sober, concrete observations and then grows more abstract and outright romantic the further it goes on, culminating in an expression of my desire for cultural and intellectual history to conform to a Hegel-style grand evolution of capital-I Idea.

-Does this reflect a fundamental, one-way tendency of thought as a process to abstract and imbue with meaning, like a counter to the destructive, one-way process that is entropy increase?
+Does this reflect a fundamental, one-way tendency of thought as a process to gradually abstract and imbue with meaning, like a counter to the destructive, one-way process that is entropy increase?
 Is this, perhaps, the religious impulse?

 Oh, I’m doing it again, aren’t I?
 Part of me wants to tell the rest to stop being so pretentious and spin elaborate verbiage around things that aren’t nearly as significant as I think when, well, when I spin elaborate verbiage around them.